-A temporary event notice (TEN) can be used for the occasional sale of alcohol, regulated entertainment and the sale of hot food and drink (after 11pm).
+Find out how to apply for a temporary event notice (TEN) for the occasional sale of alcohol, providing entertainment and sale of hot food and drink (after 11pm) on unlicensed premises.

 Standard TENs and Late TENs

 There are 2 types of TEN, and the difference is in the number of days notice you have to give and what happens if your notice receives an objection.

 For a standard TEN, you must give at least 10 working days notice.
 This does not include the day we receive the TEN or the day of the event, any weekends or bank holidays.

 A “late” TEN is when there is only between 5 and 9 working days notice.
 This does not include the day we receive the TEN or the day of the event, any weekends or bank holidays.

 A late TEN is usually reserved for when an event has to be moved with very little notice.

 You can apply for a number of events on one notice, as long as they are all on the same premises, within the 168 hours limit and are organised by the same person.